tflynn/app_config/README.md

 * Create a class which implements the 'LoggingHelper" interface
 * Override the internal setting "com.verymuchme.appconfig.loggingHelper.className" (See below)
 * Consider changing the setting "com.verymuchme.appconfig.logging.ConfigurationPrefix" (See below)
+* Consider changing the setting "com.verymuchme.appconfig.loggingConfigurationNameSuffix" (See below)

 #### Configuration